Metrotranvía Mendoza: 2019 extension to Las Heras

 In 2019, the main building at Mendoza railway station was completely remodeled, as part of an extension to Las Heras, Mendoza.
 The rails used for this extension was manufactured in Spain, while the concrete sleepers were built in Argentina.
 This extension included the construction of new level crossings, as well as the refurbishment of old railway stations.
 This extension, bringing the Metrotranvía to Las Heras, Mendoza, opened to the public on 7 May 2019.
 The Metrotranvía now ends at Avellaneda station, located on Avellaneda Street in Panquehua, a neighborhood in Las Heras.

 Future plans

+Light rail expansion

-A project currently planned will extend the line 4.8 km (3 mi) from Panquehua to El Plumerillo International Airport, and add another 15 km (9.3 mi) branch from the intermediate Godoy Cruz stop to Luján de Cuyo.
+An under-construction project will extend the line 4.8 km (3 mi) from Panquehua to El Plumerillo International Airport, and add another 15 km (9.3 mi) branch from the intermediate Godoy Cruz stop to Luján de Cuyo.
 As of 2022, the airport extension was expected to open in 2025.
+However, as of January 2026, it is instead scheduled to open by the end of 2026.

 Meanwhile, the Luján de Cuyo branch, which is already under construction, was initially planned to open in 2028.
 However, on 17 January 2024, it was announced that the Luján extension may open in 2027 instead.

+Commuter Rail

+In June 2025, the Eastern Commuter Rail (Tren de Cercanías del Este) project was approved, proposing to extend rail service from the current Metrotranvía terminal at General Gutiérrez station (Maipú) to Libertador General San Martín Station, on the border between the departments of San Martín and Junín.
+The estimated length is approximately 35 km, following the route of the old General San Martín Railway branch line.
+The project includes the rehabilitation of intermediate stations such as Palmira, with the aim of reconnecting the main historical railway towns of eastern Mendoza with Greater Mendoza.
+It will be financed 50% by the Provincial Government and 50% by private investment, while the National Government, through the National Secretariat of Transportation, has granted the use of the tracks for this purpose.
+Light diesel multiple units are planned, with frequencies adapted to an estimated demand of around 300,000 passengers.

+As of 30 March 2026, it was expected that the contracts for building the commuter train will be rewarded.
+However, as of June 2026, the contract has yet to be awarded.

+As of May 2026, CRRC Tangshan is planned to supply the diesel multiple units for this line.
+There is also the possibility that the commuter train may share tracks with the light rail via dual gauge trackage, with the commuter rail being a metre-gauge railway and the Metrotranvía being standard gauge.